joyrexus/sandbox/twitter/latest/README.md

 This bash script is courtesy of [@gianu](https://github.com/gianu/latest_tweets).

 Note that `tweets-raw.sh` will pipe out the returned string, which is a big hairball requiring further parsing.
-You can see a pretty-printed sample of what you might get back in `tweets-raw.json`.
+You can see a pretty-printed sample of what you might get back in `tweets-raw.json`. ([This map of a tweet object](https://github.com/joyrexus/sandbox/blob/master/twitter/latest/tweet-map.png) is outdated but still helpful.)

 If you have [jq](http://stedolan.github.io/jq/) installed (`brew install jq`), use the `tweets.sh` script, which extracts out the time and text of each tweet.
 You can see sample results in `tweets.json`.